 The application of force is a key part of overwhelming your opponent and giving them too much to handle.
-Dox raiding their MEX, Inferno’s dropping in at the rear and a Bolo army rolling towards the front door.
+Dox raiding their MEX, Inferno’s dropping in at the rear and an Ant army rolling towards the front door.

 Remember that attention is a resource, so divide your opponent’s and take advantage of their weakness.
 Even if your attention can’t be everywhere you can set up orders that will be.
 You don’t need to personally oversee that Dox raid, just put enough numbers in the group that they will kill any MEX just by walking by.
 Set up queues at your base so you can manage your army without falling behind.